First time taking a course on Canvas?

 This course will cover the context of immigration and resettlement of Chinese Americans from the first wave until present day.
 From the lure of the gold mountain to the formation of ethnic enclaves, the Chinese American community has evolved with each immigration period and has faced various ranges of inclusion and exclusion.
 This course will cover early immigration (1800’s-1924), community (re)formation, war relations, and the communities that formed post 1965.
 To understand Chinese in America we must also examine gender, class, and racial formation in the context of both the immediate and greater communities.

-ASAM 40, The Chinese American Community (Online Course)
+ASAM 40, The Chinese American Community (Fully Online, on CANVAS)

 After examining early Chinese settlement we will work our way into today's Chinese American Communities.
 As a class, we will attempt to answer the following questions: Who is Chinese America?
 What are the issues/conflicts that this community faces?
 How has the community evolved?